-The HyperBus master begins a transaction by driving CS# LOW while clock is idle.
+The HyperBus master begins a transaction by driving CS# Low while clock is idle.
 Then the clock begins toggling while Command-Address CA words are transfered.

 In CA0, CA[47] = 1 indicates that a Read transaction is to be performed.
 CA[46] = 0 indicates the memory space is being read or CA[46] = 1 indicates the register space is being read.
 CA[45] indicates the burst type (wrapped or linear).
 Read transactions can begin the internal array access as soon as the row and upper column address has been presented in CA0 and CA1 (CA[47:16]).
 CA2 (CA(15:0]) identifies the target Word address within the chosen row.
 However, some HyperBus devices may require a minimum time between the end of a prior transaction and the start of a new access.
 This time is referred to as Read-Write-Recovery time (t{RWR}).
-The master interface must start driving CS# LOW only at a time when the CA1 transfer will complete after t{RWR} is satisfied.
+The master interface must start driving CS# Low only at a time when the CA1 transfer will complete after t{RWR} is satisfied.

 The HyperBus master then continues clocking for a number of cycles defined by the latency count setting in configuration register 0.
 The initial latency count required for a particular clock frequency is based on RWDS.
-If RWDS is LOW during the CA cycles, one latency count is inserted.
-If RWDS is HIGH during the CA cycles, an additional latency count is inserted.
+128Mb supports Fixled latency mode only, so RWDS is High during the CA cycles and an additional latency count is inserted.
 Once these latency clocks have been completed the memory starts to simultaneously transition the Read-Write Data Strobe (RWDS) and output the target data.

 New data is output edge aligned with every transition of RWDS.
-Data will continue to be output as long as the host continues to transition the clock while CS# is LOW.
-However, the HyperRAM device may stop RWDS transitions with RWDS LOW, between the delivery of words, in order to insert latency between words when crossing memory array boundaries.
+Data will continue to be output as long as the host continues to transition the clock while CS# is Low.
+However, the HyperRAM device may stop RWDS transitions with RWDS Low, between the delivery of words, in order to insert latency between words when crossing memory array boundaries.

 Wrapped bursts will continue to wrap within the burst length and linear burst will output data in a sequential manner across row boundaries.
 When a linear burst read reaches the last address in the array, continuing the burst beyond the last address will provide undefined data.
-Read transfers can be ended at any time by bringing CS# HIGH when the clock is idle.
+Read transfers can be ended at any time by bringing CS# High when the clock is idle.

 The clock is not required to be free-running.
-The clock may remain idle while CS# is HIGH.
+The clock may remain idle while CS# is high.